INTRODUCTION AND PURPOSE OF BOARD CHARTER

-This Charter incorporates the Principles and Recommendations (including Commentaries) of the MCCG 2012, as considered appropriate, the Listing Requirements on corporate governance, certain aspects of the Company’s Articles of Association and relevant portions of the Companies Act 1965 insofar as the duties and responsibilities of Directors are concerned.
+This Charter incorporates the Principles, Practices and Guidance of the MCCG, as considered appropriate, the Listing Requirements on corporate governance, certain aspects of the Constitution of the Company and relevant portions of the Act insofar as the duties and responsibilities of Directors are concerned.
 Whilst this Charter serves as a structured guide, especially for new Directors who are on-board, it shall not be construed as an exhaustive blueprint by Directors on corporate governance matters.

 - “Board Committees” means committees established by the Board from time to time, including the Audit Committee, Nomination Committee and Remuneration Committee;